abhishek-archlinux/AnimeWatch/README.md

 # AnimeWatch
 AnimeWatch Player acts as Front End for mpv and mplayer.
-It is not full fledge frontend like smplayer, but it tries to incorporate many new features which are normally absent from any media player frontend designed for linux.
+It is not full fledge frontend like smplayer, but it tries to incorporate many new features which are normally absent from most of the media player frontend designed for linux.

 #Normal Mode
 ![AnimeWatch](/Images/Video.png)